 Natalie received her degrees from the University of Michigan, The Juilliard School and her Doctor of Musical Arts degree from Catholic University.

-Trumpeter, Susan Rider, currently resides in the Washington, D.C. metropolitan area.
-In the region, she has performed with various ensembles to include the Annapolis Chorale and Chamber Orchestra, Columbia Pro Cantare Festival Orchestra, Alexandria Symphony, Concert Artists of Baltimore, Harrisburg Symphony, Snark Ensemble and the Cathedral Choral Society Orchestra.
-She is a member of the Stiletto Brass Quintet, Monarch Brass and “The President’s Own” United States Marine Band.
+as an orchestral, wind band, chamber, and solo performer.
+In the region she has performed with various ensembles including the Annapolis Chorale and Chamber Orchestra, Columbia Pro Cantare Festival Orchestra, Alexandria Symphony, Concert Artists of Baltimore, Harrisburg Symphony, Snark Ensemble, and the Cathedral Choral Society Orchestra.
+In addition, she is a member of the Stiletto Brass Quintet, Monarch Brass, and “The President’s Own” United States Marine Band where she regularly performs at the White House, on tour, and in concert and ceremonies in the DC area.

-Susan grew up in the state of Iowa.
-Prior to moving to Washington, D.C., she lived in the southern part of Indiana and West Texas.
-Previously she performed as a member of the Waterloo/Cedar Falls Symphony, Columbus Indiana Philharmonic, Owensboro Symphony, Spoleto Festival USA Orchestra, Midland/Odessa Symphony and Lone Star Brass Quintet.
-Additionally, she has performed with the Evansville Philharmonic and New World Symphony.
+A native Iowan, she lived in Southern Indiana and West Texas before moving to the east coast.
+Previously Susan performed as a member of the Waterloo/Cedar Falls Symphony, Columbus Indiana Philharmonic, Owensboro Symphony, Spoleto Festival USA Orchestra, West Texas Symphony (formerly the Midland/Odessa Symphony) and Lone Star Brass Quintet.
+She has performed with the Evansville Philharmonic and New World Symphony.

-As a soloist, Susan has performed in recital and has been a featured soloist with several ensembles to include The Hannaford Street Silver Brass Band, The Volga Band, Ars Nova Chamber Orchestra, Atlanta Youth Wind Symphony, Fort Dodge Area Orchestra and The United States Marine Band.
-Additionally, she has performed at several conferences to include The Midwest Clinic, International Women’s Brass Conference and International Trumpet Guild.
+As a soloist, Susan has been featured with several ensembles to include The Hannaford Street Silver Brass Band (Canada), The Volga Band (Russia), Ars Nova Chamber Orchestra, Atlanta Youth Wind Symphony, The Louisville Winds, California State University Northridge Wind Ensemble, Fort Dodge Area Orchestra, and The United States Marine Band.
+She has performed in ensemble and as a featured soloist at various music conferences, among them The Midwest Clinic, International Women’s Brass Conference, and the International Trumpet Guild.

-As an educator, Susan has held positions as an Associate Instructor at Indiana University; as adjunct faculty at Purdue University and Shenandoah University; and as a private trumpet/cornet teacher for the Ector County Independent School District in Odessa, Texas.
-Her educational outreach has included giving master classes nationally and internationally, and she maintains a private teaching studio in Northern Virginia.
+As an educator, Susan has held positions as adjunct faculty at Purdue and Shenandoah Universities; as an Associate Instructor at Indiana University; and as a private trumpet/cornet instructor for the Ector County Independent School District in Odessa, Texas.
+Her educational outreach has included in-person and virtual masterclasses/clinics/festivals nationally and internationally, and she maintains a private teaching studio in Northern Virginia.

-Susan completed her musical education at the University of Northern Iowa (B.M.) and the Indiana University Jacobs School of Music (M.M. and D.M.).
-She is grateful to have studied under the tutelage of master trumpet teachers Keith Johnson, Randy Grabowski, Charles Gorham and Edmund Cord.
+Susan completed her musical education from the University of Northern Iowa (B.M.), and the Indiana University Jacobs School of Music (M.M. and D.M.).
+She is grateful to have studied with trumpet teachers/performers Keith Johnson, Randy Grabowski, Charles Gorham, and Edmund Cord.

-Guest Horn Artist Stacie Mickens is Associate Professor of Horn at the University of North Texas College of Music.
-She was previously on faculty at the Dana School of Music, Youngstown State University; Luther College; and Winona State University.
+Guest Horn Artist Stacie Mickens joined the UNT College of Music faculty as an associate professor of horn in August 2018.
+Prior to her appointment, she was associate professor at the Dana School of Music, Youngstown State University, and also previously served on the faculties of Luther College (Decorah, IA) and Winona State University (Winona, MN).
 She completed her doctorate of musical arts at the University of Michigan as a recipient of the Rackham Fellowship Award.
 There she studied with former Philadelphia Orchestra member and jazz musician Adam Unsworth and with Detroit Symphony member Bryan Kennedy.
 She holds a master of music degree from the University of Wisconsin-Madison, where she studied with renowned horn pedagogue Douglas Hill.
 She received a bachelor of arts degree in music and English from Luther College, studying horn with Patricia Brown and piano with John Strauss.

 As an orchestral musician, Mickens has performed with Dallas Symphony Orchestra, Fort Worth Symphony Orchestra, Plano Symphony Orchestra, Pittsburgh Opera, Detroit Symphony Orchestra, Detroit Chamber Winds, Blossom Music Festival, Monarch Brass, Madison Symphony Orchestra, and Wisconsin Chamber Orchestra.
-She previously held positions in the following symphony orchestras: Akron, Wheeling, Youngstown, Lansing, Dearborn, Southwest Michigan, La Crosse, Waterloo-Cedar Falls, and Dubuque.
+She previously held positions in orchestras in Akron, Wheeling, Youngstown, Lansing, Dearborn, Southwest Michigan, La Crosse, Waterloo-Cedar Falls, and Dubuque.
+She is currently principal horn of Richardson Symphony Orchestra.